sourcegraph/about/blogposts/2020/find-and-replace.md

-[ripgrep (`rg`)](https://github.com/BurntSushi/ripgrep) is a newer alternative to `grep`[^9] that is faster and has more user-friendly defaults (e.g., you don't need to remember to set flags like `-lRE` to get the behavior you want).
+[ripgrep (`rg`)](https://github.com/BurntSushi/ripgrep) is a newer alternative to `grep`[^9] that is faster and has more user-friendly defaults (e.g., you don't need to remember to set flags like `-RE` to get the behavior you want).
 Here's the one-liner above rewritten with ripgrep, instead of
 grep:

 ```